saamauro92/maids-are-more-expensive-on-sundays/README.md

 - __Feedback Section__

-- This section would show users/readers feedback about the book
+- This section would show users/readers feedback about the book.

 ## Testing

-- I tested that this landing page works in different browsers: Chrome, Firefox, Safari.
+- I tested that this landing page works in different browsers: Chrome, Firefox and Safari.
-- I confirmed that the navigation, header, about the book, contact form and about the author sections are all readable and easy to understand.
+- I confirmed that the navigation, header, about the book, contact form, and about the author sections are all readable and easy to understand.
-- I have confirmed that the forms works: requires all the fields to be submitted and the submit button works and will redirect to success page when submitted.
+- I have confirmed that the forms work: requires all the fields to be submitted, and the submit button works and will redirect to the success page when submitted.

 ## Validator Testing